system76/docs/content/minecraft-server-hosting.md

 > ***NOTE:** the server Jar will change over time and you will want to go to Paper's Website to grab the newest Jar.*

 ## Running The Server

+To run the server we will need to open a virtial terminal window using screen and switch users to be your mchost user.

 ```bash
 screen